apiato/documentation/_docs/features/api-docs-generator.md

 <br />
 Every great API needs a great Documentation.

-Apiato make writing and generating documentations very easy with the `php artisan apiato:docs` command.
+Apiato make writing and generating documentations very easy with the `php artisan apiato:apidoc` command.

+Alternatively you can generate a swagger doc from the apidoc comments, to do so run `php artisan apiato:swagger` command.

 <a name="requirements"></a>